Theta Chi Remembers D-Day

 Lt.
 Leroy F. Bone (Beta Epsilon/Montana 1940) parachuted into Normandy on D-Day with the 101st Airborne Division's 502nd Parachute Infantry Regiment and was Killed in Action.
 His remains were returned to his home state and he was interred in Dawson County Cemetery in Glendive, MT.

-Founded in 1856, Theta Chi Fraternity is a men’s collegiate fraternity with more than 191,000 initiated members and has established 240 chapters.
-Leadership development, personal development, and service to alma mater are fundamental to Theta Chi Fraternity’s mission.
+Founded in 1856, Theta Chi Fraternity is a men’s collegiate fraternity with more than 200,000 initiated members and has established 245 chapters.
+Theta Chi’s mission is to develop college-age men into successful students, good citizens, lifelong brothers, and resolute leaders.